alexdarbyshire/alexdarbyshire.com/content/posts/a-conversation-with-q-on-the-nature-of-time/index.md

   - LLMs
   - Star Trek
   - Musing
-Description: "A short example of using LLMs to converse with a fictional character from a seminal science fiction "
+Description: "A short example of using LLMs to converse with a fictional character from a seminal science fiction universe."
 ---

 Recently I have been playing with open-source LLMs (Large Language Models), LLMs being the technology behind ChatGPT.